Baby Health & Nutrition Center

-One of our primary objectives in this program is to save vulnerable lives.
-Sadly, the most frequent cause of death among newborns is starvation.
+Why a nutrition program?
+The most frequent cause of death among newborns here is starvation.
 Infants are always the most vulnerable.
-They are birthed in appalling conditions: on dirt floors in mud or thatched huts, under trees in the forest or in vast corn-fields.
-Their mothers are their only source of milk, but many moms die, leaving the infants with no other means of sustenance.
-The Nutrition Program provides the adopting caregivers with milk, primary care, training and support – (and most importantly, hope).
-To date this program has saved over 7,000 babies from certain death.
+They are birthed in appalling conditions: on dirt floors in mud in thatched huts, under trees in the forest or in the fields.
+Their mothers are their only source of milk, but many moms die.
+This leaves orphaned infants with no other means of survival.
+The Nutrition Program provides the adopting caregivers with milk, primary care, training and support.
+This program has saved over 9,000 babies from certain death.

 Some of these caregivers are elderly grandmothers.
 Some are 12-year-old sisters who are now the head of a parentless household of children.
 Some are frantic fathers who are full of fear as they grieve the loss of their wives and struggle to care for a newborn, all while trying to hoe their fields by hand.
 Our team of nurses lock arms with these brave caregivers and join them in their fight to save their babies.
-We provide nutritional, emotional and social support by advocating for the patient in the hospitals for necessary testing and treatment.
-In making home visits, we speak truth and value over children's lives and advocate for them within their own communities.
+We provide nutritional, emotional, and social support by advocating for the patient in the hospitals for necessary testing and treatment.
 We pray with and encourage families with the hope of Christ and His love.
 We have the privilege of journeying with the children and their families for an average of two years.
-Children with handicaps or other special needs remain on the program for extended assistance.
+Children with physical disabilities or other special needs remain on the program for extended assistance.